- Energy Audits

 Conducting a home energy audit is the best way to learn about how your house can run in a more energy-efficient manner.
 Ultimately, this will save you money.
 There are many benefits to having a home energy audit.
-For example, you can learn more about insulation and air sealing during an energy audit.
-This information is valuable for knowing how to make the changes that are necessary to for optimum energy efficiency.
+For example, you can learn more about the best insulation techniques and air sealing a house during an energy audit.
+This information is valuable for knowing how to make the changes that are necessary for optimum energy efficiency.

 A home energy audit will inform you of all the air leaks that are present in the house.
-Finding and eliminating air leaks is important because it helps you save both energy and money.
-Sealing leaks is an integral step in making your house as energy-efficient as possible.
+Finding and eliminating air leaks, such as leaks coming from exterior walls, is important because it helps you save both energy and money.
+Sealing leaks is an integral step in making your home as energy-efficient as possible.
 An energy audit will make you aware of how to seal some of the most common gaps that are found in your home.

 Insulate around recessed lighting